0xPolygonID/docs/docs/wallet/wallet-overview.md

     <img src={useBaseUrl("../img/web-wallet-1.png")}></img>
 </div>

-## Privado ID Wallet app
+## Privado ID Wallet App

 The Privado ID Wallet app is a reference implementation built using our Wallet SDK.
 It has a simple user interface and seamless UX to facilitate its main uses: managing credentials and generating proofs for verifiers.
-[Learn more about the wallet here](./wallet-sdk/polygonid-app.md).
+Learn more about the Wallet App [here](./wallet-app/privadoid-app.md).

 The app is available for Android and IOS: